O2br/RIntegrationPack/scripts/README.md

 <img src="https://github.com/MicroStrategy/RIntegrationPack/blob/master/assets/RShelf_PairwiseCorr.PNG" width="250">

-Pairwise correlation measures the correlation between pairs of metrics to show how they behave with respect to each other.
-The primary output is a correlation plot and a correlation table containing correlations of the variables when taken in pairs.
+Pairwise correlation is a measure of the direction and strength of the relationship between pairs of metrics with respect to each other.
+This R script produces a correlation plot and a correlation table containing correlations of the variables when taken in pairs.

 | Output | MicroStrategy Metric Expression |
 | :----- | :------------------------------ |